nft-dna/PricyCom-Client/README.md

-# Client for Pricy Marketplace
+# Client for Volcano Marketplace

-A client side implementation of the Pricy Marketplace for NFT trading
+A client side implementation of the Volcano Marketplace for NFT trading

-Pricy allows users:
+Volcano allows users:
 - to explore existing NFTs on Fantom Opera network.
 - to create a new collection of a new NFT
 - to register a collection of already deployed NFT.